Tashyak/FUTURE-_PE_03/pillar-blog.md

 Many cafes in Kakinada provide:

--Free Wi-Fi
+- Free Wi-Fi

--Charging ports
+- Charging ports

--Quiet corners for study
+- Quiet corners for study

--Group seating
+- Group seating

 **How to Choose the Best Cafe**

--Check reviews online
+- Check reviews online

--Look at menu variety
+- Look at menu variety

--Visit for ambiance
+- Visit for ambiance

--Compare prices
+- Compare prices

 **FAQs**